A timeline of IBM keyboard history

 [ASK] Richard Hunter Harris patents the "buckling spring torsional snap actuator" for IBM, a refinement of the original 1971 buckling spring patent (US3699296A) that uses capacitance sensing via a pad card.
 This design is what will be brought to market as capacitive buckling springs for Model F family keyboards in a few years.

-[ASK] Edwin T. Coleman, III patents the "rocking switch actuator for a low force membrane contact switch" for IBM, which will be brought to market the following year as membrane buckling springs for Model M family keyboards.
+[ASK] Edwin T. Coleman, III patents the "rocking switch actuator for a low force membrane contact switch" for IBM, which will be brought to market in a year as membrane buckling springs for Model M family keyboards.
 It is still based on the same core mechanics as its 1977 (US4118611A) predecessor, but a membrane assembly for ohmic sensing is now used instead of a pad card for capacitance sensing.
-This change is intended to reduce the cost by "approximately half" compared to capacitive buckling springs.
+This change is intended to reduce its manufacturing cost by "approximately half" compared to its predecessor.

-[2] Joseph E. Jasinski, Charles H. Lingle, Richard F. Pollitt and David W. Shuman patents for IBM Information Products Corporation a combined, reversible ball mouse and trackball device that will be used for the IBM Personal System/2 L40 SX notebook computer.
-This device was marketed the original IBM TrackPoint.
+[2] Joseph E. Jasinski, Charles H. Lingle, Richard F. Pollitt and David W. Shuman patents for IBM Information Products Corporation a combined, reversible ball mouse and trackball device that will be used for a IBM Personal System/2 L40 SX notebook computer accessories called the TrackPoint.

-[ASK] Edwin J. Selker and Joseph D. Rutledge patent the concept of a pointing stick for IBM Information Products Corporation, which would eventually be implemented on IBM products as the TrackPoint II, III and IV pointing sticks and become a hallmark feature of ThinkPad laptops.
+[ASK] Edwin J. Selker and Joseph D. Rutledge patent the concept of a pointing stick for IBM Information Products Corporation.
+It will soon be implemented on IBM products as the TrackPoint II, III and IV pointing sticks and will become a hallmark feature of ThinkPad laptops.

 Robert C. Barrett, Robert S. Olyha, Jr. and Joseph D. Rutledge patents for IBM a formula for a negative inertia transfer function that can be used to help pointing sticks to counteract the feeling of sluggishness (i.e., having inertia).
 It was implemented in TrackPoint III's and TrackPoint IV's firmware, making them more performant with modern, high-resolution displays compared to TrackPoint II.
 For ThinkPads, it first appeared on the IBM ThinkPad 755CD.